 Living in Society Hill, Philadelphia, PA

 Society Hill, Pennsylvania, is a premier neighborhood in Philadelphia, and one of the most sought-after residential areas in the city.
-When thinking of Philadelphia, Society Hill best embodied by the images of quaint cobblestone alleys and historic sites that Philly features.
+When one thinks of Philadelphia, Society Hill best embodies the spirit of the city with its quaint cobblestone alleys and historic sites that are so prevalent in the area.
 As a plus, Society Hill also offers some of the best Philadelphia entertainment options around.

 Things to Do in Society Hill

 Between Front Street and 7th Street and extending from Walnut Street to South Street, Society Hill features sights that let residents imagine what life might have resembled during the Revolutionary War.
 Brick row homes sit along brick sidewalks and narrow cobblestone streets lined with shade trees.
-On Saturdays, the sounds of friendly haggling can be heard at the flea market held weekly in Headhouse Plaza.
+On Saturdays, the sounds of friendly haggling can be heard at the flea market held weekly in Headhouse Square.

 Society Hill Neighborhood Housing

 Society Hill real estate is incredibly popular, with restored historic homes selling for some of the highest prices in Philadelphia.
 Homes for sale in Society Hill are typically smaller row homes, though there are some high-rise condos available as well.
 For renters, options include trendy studios and lofts in older high-rises, as well as new, amenity-laden apartments in upscale communities near Penn's Landing and the waterfront.
 The area is popular with young professionals and singles looking for convenient access to downtown jobs during the day and stellar nightlife after dark.

 Out and About in Philadelphia